Sequential decomposition of stochastic Stackelberg games: Conclusion

-In this paper, we study a general leader/defender, follower/attacker security game where both the attacker and the defender have private types that evolves as conditionally independent controlled Markov process, conditioned on action history.
-We present a novel dynamic programing like methodology to sequentially decompose the problem of computing Markov perfect Stackelberg equilibrium for these games.
+In this paper, we study a general stochastic Stackelberg game with single leader where both the followers and the leader have private types that evolves as conditionally independent controlled Markov process, conditioned on action history.
+We present a novel dynamic programming like methodology to sequentially decompose the problem of computing stochastic Stackelberg equilibrium for these games.
 Based on this algorithm we study a repeated security game where we numerically compute the equilibrium policies.
 In general, this algorithm can further increase the applicability of Stackelberg security games in dynamic security settings and in dynamic mechanism design where a leader commits to a policy and the follower best responds to it.